Expert Wisdom Tooth Removal

 Sedation

-Sedation medication may be administered orally or intravenously.
+Sedation medication may be administered intravenously.
 It provides deep relaxation, so if you stay awake, you’re relaxed and less aware of the procedure.
 You may fall asleep, but you can be easily wakened.
 Your breathing, temperature, blood pressure, and medication are constantly monitored.

 How are wisdom teeth removed?